mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # Security Considerations

 This document clarifies an existing security mechanism.
-An option is introduced to the security mechanism using an implicit negotiation.

 # IANA Considerations

 The ASN.1 module in Appendix A of this doucment makes use of object